Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Experimental Setup

 \subsection{Implementation}

-The symbolic solver is based on the Fast-Forward (FF) planner~\citep{Hoffmann2001-fy}, with a Python interface provided by \citep{Garrett2020-cr}.
-FF is a domain-independent symbolic planner that generates plans for arbitrary PDDL problems.
-Each training trace is defined as $\zeta^{\text{align}} = \langle \mathcal{Q}, \tau, \mathrm{CoT}_{\tau} \rangle$, where $\mathcal{Q}$ is the planning problem, $\tau$ is the ground-truth plan, and $\mathrm{CoT}_{\tau}$ is the aligning chain-of-thought.
+We use the search algorithms from the Fast-Forward library~\citep{Hoffmann2001-fy}, with a Python interface provided by \citep{Garrett2020-cr}.
+Each training trace is defined as $\zeta^{\text{align}} = \langle \mathcal{Q}, \tau, \mathrm{CoT}_{\tau} \rangle$.
 To prevent overfitting to narrow prompting styles, $\mathcal{Q}$ is dynamically paraphrased by the base model during data generation~\citep{wanginstruct}.
-The fine-tuned model is referred to as \textsc{Plan2Evolve} (P2E).
-Applying \textsc{Plan2Evolve} to Qwen3-8B yields \textbf{P2E-8B}, while applying it to Qwen3-4B yields \textbf{P2E-4B} \citep{yang2025qwen3technicalreport}.
+The RL algorithms studied in this paper include DPO~\citep{DPO2023} and CPO~\citep{achiam-etal-2017-cpo}.
 Additional details are provided in \Cref{TD}.